marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 ## Activity ≠ Productivity

 I'm going to make some assumptions about the way Peak works.
-I haven't an access to the app, so I'm just going to make educated guesses based on the commercial websites.
+I don't have an access to the app, so I'm just going to make educated guesses based on the commercial websites.
 If I'm wrong, please let me know.

-So here's how it looks like.

-Based on the employees' activity, the app will output metrics for the managers or team leads to read.
+It seems like that, based on the employees' activity, the app will output metrics for the managers or team leads to read.

 ### Ranking employees

 <div style="text-align: center"><img src="/assets/blog/graph_peak.png" /></div>

-Here we have "red employees".
+On one side we have "red employees".
 Color coding seems to indicate that these are not performing well as red is always related to something negative.
 On the other side we have "green employees", these must be working well because green is usually a good thing.

 Since the metrics used are not relevant, this ranking is biased and unsuable.
-It just creates random goals based on nothing else but activity.
+It just creates random ranks based on nothing else but activity.

 The value of an employee is not her activity but what she produces.
-If Jane sent 0 emails about a new feature, but delivered on time with happy customers, then Jane did a good job even if there is no perceivable activity within the Peak app.
+If Jane sent 0 emails about a new feature, but delivered on time and customers were happy, then Jane did a good job even if there is no perceivable activity within the Peak app.

-Still, if William doesn't produce anything but sends of lot of emails and messes around with files on the dropbox, he will be deemed "productive".
+On the other end, if William doesn't produce anything but sends of lot of emails while messing around with files on the dropbox, he will be deemed "productive".
 Jane will be "red" and William will be "green" in the eyes of management.
 This can't lead to good things when you reward people based on the wrong kind of metric.